Easter microplate

-Easter Plate is a tectonic microplate located to the west of Easter Island off the west coast of South America in the middle of the Pacific Ocean, bordering the Nazca Plate to the east and the Pacific Plate to the west.
+The Easter plate is a tectonic microplate located to the west of Easter Island off the west coast of South America in the middle of the Pacific Ocean, bordering the Nazca plate to the east and the Pacific plate to the west.
 It was discovered from looking at earthquake distributions that were offset from the previously perceived Nazca-Pacific Divergent boundary.
 This young plate is 5.25 million years old and is considered a microplate because it is small with an area of approximately 160000 km2.
 Seafloor spreading along the Easter microplate's borders have some of the highest global rates, ranging from 50 to 140 mm/yr.